graphaware/neo4j-framework/README.md

 The aim of the GraphAware Framework is to speed-up development with Neo4j and provide useful generic and domain-specific modules, analytical capabilities, graph algorithm libraries, etc.

-The framework can be used in two ways: as a [library of useful tested code](#lib) for that simplifies tasks commonly needed when developing with Neo4j, or as a [real framework with modules](#fw), which perform some (behind-the-scenes) mutations on the graph as transactions occur.
+The framework can be used in two ways: as a [library of useful tested code](#lib) that simplifies tasks commonly needed when developing with Neo4j, or as a [real framework with modules](#fw), which perform some (behind-the-scenes) mutations on the graph as transactions occur.
 In the latter case, you get the benefit of the "library" as well.